canonical/k8s-snap/docs/src/snap/explanation/epa.md

 tasks can be managed effectively within a Kubernetes environment.
 Here are the key architectural components and their roles:

--  **Real-Time Kernel Installation**: Each Kubernetes node must run a real-time kernel.
+-  **Real-Time Kernel installation**: Each Kubernetes node must run a real-time kernel.
 This involves installing a real-time kernel package and configuring the system to use it.
--  **Kernel Boot Parameters**: The kernel boot parameters must be configured to optimise for real-time performance.
+-  **Kernel boot parameters**: The kernel boot parameters must be configured to optimise for real-time performance.
 This includes isolating CPU cores and configuring other kernel parameters for real-time behaviour.
--  **Kubelet Configuration**: The `kubelet` on each node must be configured to recognise and manage real-time workloads.
+-  **Kubelet configuration**: The `kubelet` on each node must be configured to recognise and manage real-time workloads.
 This can involve setting specific `kubelet` flags and configurations.
--  **Pod Specification**: Real-time workloads are specified at the pod level through resource requests and limits.
+-  **Pod specification**: Real-time workloads are specified at the pod level through resource requests and limits.
 Pods can request dedicated CPU cores and other resources to ensure they meet real-time requirements.
 -  **CPU Manager**: Kubernetes’ CPU Manager is a critical component for real-time workloads.
 It allows for the static allocation of CPUs to containers, ensuring that specific CPU cores are dedicated to particular workloads.
--  **Scheduler Awareness**: The Kubernetes scheduler must be aware of real-time requirements and prioritise scheduling pods onto nodes with available real-time resources.
+-  **Scheduler awareness**: The Kubernetes scheduler must be aware of real-time requirements and prioritise scheduling pods onto nodes with available real-time resources.
--  **Priority and Preemption**: Kubernetes supports priority and preemption to ensure that critical real-time pods are scheduled and run as needed.
+-  **Priority and preemption**: Kubernetes supports priority and preemption to ensure that critical real-time pods are scheduled and run as needed.
 This involves defining pod priorities and enabling preemption to ensure high-priority pods can displace lower-priority ones if necessary.
--  **Resource Quotas and Limits**: Kubernetes can define resource quotas and limits to control the allocation of resources for real-time workloads across namespaces.
+-  **Resource quotas and limits**: Kubernetes can define resource quotas and limits to control the allocation of resources for real-time workloads across namespaces.
 This helps manage and isolate resource usage effectively.
--  **Monitoring and Metrics**: Monitoring tools such as Prometheus and Grafana can be used to track the performance and resource utilisation of real-time workloads.
+-  **Monitoring and metrics**: Monitoring tools such as Prometheus and Grafana can be used to track the performance and resource utilisation of real-time workloads.
 Metrics include CPU usage, latency and task scheduling times, which help in optimising and troubleshooting real-time applications.
--  **Security and Isolation**: Security contexts and isolation mechanisms ensure that real-time workloads are protected and run in a controlled environment.
+-  **Security and isolation**: Security contexts and isolation mechanisms ensure that real-time workloads are protected and run in a controlled environment.
 This includes setting privileged containers and configuring namespaces.